 When we rebuild barbed-wire fences on our property, we will use trunk or branch sections of the hedge tree as corner and line posts.
 Osage-orange is well suited for fence building because the wood is very decay resistant.
 The tree is a good choice for conservation plantings, tough planting sites and the neighborhood squirrels love to eat the hedge-apple seeds.
 It also provides cover and nesting sites for quail, pheasant, other birds and animals.

 Once established, it is a durable tree for community plantings but you will want to purchase a male cultivar of Osage-orange so you don't have hedge-apples dropping everywhere in the fall (unless you dig that kind of thing) and you might not enjoy being stabbed by the thorns that seedling trees can develop.
 Other uses of Osage-orange are to build bows, make rustic furniture or to harvest a bright yellow dye from the wood.
-We used reclaimed hedge posts from a fence line to build a grape trellis and an arbor.
-We make walking sticks, peg puzzles, pencil/pen holders, business card holders and novelty pieces from our trees.
+We used reclaimed hedge posts to build a grape trellis and an arbor.
+We make walking sticks, peg puzzles, pencil/pen holders, business card holders, candles, and novelty pieces from our trees and reclaimed fence posts.
 It's beautiful and durable wood!

 A row of Osage-orange (Hedge) trees planted in the 1930's form a shelterbelt.